AstreaTSS/PYTHIAWebsite/docs/setup/bda_investigations_setup.md

     Do give the button a try, though - you might find it more convenient when you're adding a lot of Truth Bullets!

-Once you click that button, a little pop-up will appear, asking you the trigger, if to make this Truth Bullet hidden, and a description (supports Discord markdown!) for the Truth Bullet you're adding.
+Once you click that button, a little pop-up will appear, asking you the trigger, a description (supports Discord markdown!), an optional image, and if you want to make the Truth Bullet you're adding hidden.

 <figure markdown>
   ![The pop-up that appears while adding Truth Bullets.](add_bullet_modal.png){ loading="lazy" }